 The Ancient Agora of Athens

-A part of the river Eridanus was boxed then, in order to cross Pantalonaioa Street, the central avenue of the Ancient city that crossed the Agora and which was followed every four years by the procession of the great Athenian festival of the same name (Panathinaea) .
+A part of the river Eridanus was boxed then, in order to cross Pananathiaian Street, the central avenue of the Ancient city that crossed the Agora and which was followed every four years by the procession of the great Athenian festival of the same name (Panathinaea) .
 Stone columns demarcated the public space, while the Church of the Municipality was moved to Pnyx and several of the theatrical events on the southern foothills of the Acropolis.
 The first building “explosion” begins, shortly after the triumph over the Persians in Salamis and the rise of the Athenian hegemony.

 In 1931, the American School of Classical Studies in Athens undertook excavations at the Agora.
 The project was quite difficult as an entire neighborhood of the city had to be expropriated and demolished.
 Excavations began on May 25 east of the Temple of Hephaestus.